KirillovProj/KrovostokBot/README.md

-# [Krovostok](https://en.wikipedia.org/wiki/Krovostok) Quote of the Day Telegram bot
+# Quote of the Day Telegram bot

-Available @KrovostokQOTbot
+Sends random quote from bot-owner pool of quotes in private chats and groups at designated time of day.

 ## Available commands
 ### /register